KaliedaRik/rikverse2020/public/reports/poems-to-quote-to-your-lover.md

 ## Document Provenance

-This document was generated using a large language model (Google Gemini, May 2025) based on the steps outlined at the end of this document, which have been provided for the purposes of review and replication (within reason, given the randomness associated with AI predictive text models).
-The resulting summary and review are presented as-is from a single run of the steps in a clean, unbiased session with the LLM; the only changes made are to the style markup.
+The summaries included in this document were generated using a large language model (Google Gemini, May 2025), following the steps outlined at the end of this document.
+These steps are included for the purposes of review and replication (within reason, given the stochastic nature of AI-generated text).
+The summary and review are presented as-is from a single, clean session with no user bias introduced; the only modifications made were to document markup and formatting.

+**Document version:** 1 (31 May 2025)

+### Interpretive Note:

+As with human critics, LLM-generated literary analysis does not necessarily reflect authorial intent.
+Rather, it engages the work as an autonomous text, open to thematic, formal, and cultural interpretation.
+These readings should be understood as contributions to a broader critical conversation - not as definitive or exclusive truths.

 ## Short Summary (Blurb) for Contemporary Poetry Readers

 Rik Roots's Poems to Quote to Your Lover offers an intimate and often unvarnished exploration of contemporary love and its complexities.
 Eschewing sentimental idealizations, Roots delves into the physical and emotional landscapes of relationships, from nascent attractions felt "barefoot across the still-wet humps of Dymchurch beach" to the deep, sometimes challenging, currents of long-term partnership, as explored in "Language" and "Respect".
 The collection navigates themes of desire, vulnerability, commitment, and the often-unspoken negotiations between lovers, presenting a frank and sensual poetic voice that resonates with the lived realities of modern romance.
 Readers will find reflections on intimacy, the delicate balance of trust, and the evolution of connection, all rendered with a distinctive blend of raw honesty and lyrical precision.

 ## Academic Review: Key Themes, Critical Analysis, and Research Contributions